nanocurrency/nano-docs/docs/integration-guides/advanced.md

 #### (COLD) Balance Validation (Part 2)

 On the `(COLD)` computer, we need to verify the block hash.
-This allows us to trust the block's balance field enough to create a safe transaction.
+This allows us to create a safe transaction referencing the reported head block's balance.

 ##### Request Format